 1. Limit your interaction with unpleasant people.
 Love those who treat you well.
 Be polite to those who don’t.
 And limit your interaction with disagreeable, battery-draining, toxic individuals.

 Saying hello to the unpleasant people who make life difficult isn’t easy.
 Yet a brief exchange of pleasantries is a great way to set your boundaries with them.

 So let’s say that instead of ignoring for hours a person you consider toxic, you walk up to them with an upbeat disposition, along with a beautiful smile, and say, “Hello.”

 If you seriously want to show out, pay them a compliment.
 Saying something like “I’m loving your hair/boots/suit/handbag/etc.” eases the tension for both of you.
 You’ll feel proud of yourself for acting like a wise adult, and you may even find yourself wondering What just happened?
 Immediately following the exchange, make yourself scarce and carry on with the festivities.
 Boundary set.

-- Be proud of yourself for doing the right thing, while also maintaining a sense of peace—as well as your sanity.
+5. Feel proud of yourself for doing the right thing.
+Maintain a sense of peace—as well as your sanity.